 Why brands must take a people-first approach to martech

 Don't get distracted by the shiny new thing.
-Companies that take a people-first approach to technology to serve the "human experience" are getting it right, says Riverbed CMO.
+Companies that use martech to serve the "human experience" are getting it right, says Riverbed CMO.

 SAN JOSE, CA — Brands are spending more than 16% of their budgets on technology, and yet 50% don’t believe they have the tools they need, according to a Moore Stephens poll.